Belardo

 Belardo (foaled 2 April 2012) is an Irish-bred, British-trained Thoroughbred racehorse.
-A son of Lope de Vega, he is owned in partnership by Prince A. A. Faisal and Godolphin Racing and trained in Nemarket by Roger Varian.
-In 2014 he won two of his first four races, including the Washington Singer Stakes, before recording an upset victory in the Dewhurst Stakes.
+A son of Lope de Vega, he is owned in partnership by Prince A. A. Faisal and Godolphin Racing and trained in Newmarket by Roger Varian.
+In 2014, he won two of his first four races, including the Washington Singer Stakes, before recording an upset victory in the Dewhurst Stakes.
 He was rated the best two-year-old to race in Europe that year.
 He failed to win as a three-year-old in 2015 but returned to winning form on his first start of 2016 with victory in the Listed Doncaster Mile Stakes and went on to take the Lockinge Stakes.

 Background

 Belardo is a bay horse with a white blaze bred in Ireland by the County Kilkenny-based Ballylinch Stud.
 He is from the first crop of foals sired by the Prix du Jockey Club winner Lope de Vega: other foals from Lope de Vega's first crop included the winners of the Gran Criterium, Sirenia Stakes and Cornwallis Stakes.
 Belardo's dam Danakaya won only one minor race but was placed in both the Lowther Stakes and the Cheveley Park Stakes.
 As a descendant of the outstanding racemare Midget, she was distantly related to the 1000 Guineas winner Ma Biche.

 In August 2013, the yearling was sent to the Arqana Sale at Deauville where he was bought for €100,000 by Voute Sales Ltd on behalf of the Saudi Prince A. A. Faisal.
 He was sent into training with Roger Varian at the Kremiln House stable at Newmarket, Suffolk.